69camau/trollinstall/README.md

 trollinstall Desktop/App.ipa 192.168.1.000 root alpine 2222 (port is optional, default port is 2222) open (it'll open the app if you have this)

 # Why is this useful?
 Its useful for developers to quickly test their apps without the need to rename the ipa to .tipa then AirDrop and install it.
-This can also be incorporated into the developers build command for Makefile so it automatically installs their app
+This can also be incorporated into the developers build command or Makefile so it automatically installs their app